 Females and immature males are brownish-black.
 The side of the thorax is marked with two diagonal yellow stripes, and each side of the abdomen is lined with yellow.

 Mature males are brownish-black, faintly marked with yellow, and become blue on the top of the abdomen.
 They may also develop a whitish patch on each wing to the outside of the spot next to the body.

 This species is found from British Columbia south to California and all of the BC coastal region.
 This dragonfly can be found around lakes, ponds, and marshes, particularly those with exposed shorelines.

 Males establish and defend territories, and can be very aggressive towards members of their own species as well as other dragonflies.
 After mating, the female flies off alone, to lay her eggs.

-The larvae is fairly large with a length up to 3 cm.
-It is dark orange brown in color, and the abdomen is rounded.
-There is a small hook on the top of abdominal segments four through seven, and there is a thin, slightly curved, rear facing spine on each side of abdominal segment eight and nine.
+The larvae are fairly large with a length up to 3 cm.
+It is dark orange-brown in color, and the abdomen is rounded.
+There is a small hook on the top of abdominal segments four through seven, and there is a thin, slightly curved, rear-facing spine on each side of abdominal segments eight and nine.
 Larvae live in the debris on the bottom of lakes, ponds, and marshes.